create3000/x_ite/docs/_posts/reference/scene-services.md

 This section lists the methods available in the X3DExecutionContext object, which allows scripts to get access to the scene graph.

-Scripts inside a proto instance only have access to the current X3DExecutionContext object and this via `Browser .currentScene`.
+Scripts inside a proto instance only have access to the current X3DExecutionContext object and this via `Browser .currentScene`, which is the scene inside the proto instance.

 ### Instance Creation Method(s)